Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

   keyPassword: ""
 ```

-Otherwise, refer to the full list of configuration options in [Keystore configuration](https://docs.alfresco.com/6.2/concepts/keystore-config.html)(#LINK).
+Otherwise, refer to the full list of configuration options in [Keystore configuration]({% link content-services/latest/admin/security.md %}#keystore-configuration).